Tai Chi Qigong for Ehlers Danlos

 - Slow and controlled movements to calm the central nervous system.

 - Moving the body in a shorter range of motion.

 - Learning to understand pain and work with it in a healthy way.

 - Lubricate the joints through expansion and compression movements.

 - Increase the function of all body systems; lymph, circulatory, hormone, organ health, immune system etc.

-- Learn methods to help cope with stress, frustration, anxiety and depression.
+- Learn methods to help cope with life changes and build resilience.

 - Detox the body through movement.

 - Slow and deep breathing for improved physiological function, easing mental stresses and releasing physical tension.